Haleshot/Projects/README.md

 ## Getting Started

-To get started with any of the projects, follow the steps provided in their respective README files:
+To get started with any of the projects, follow the steps provided in the respective project README files:

 ## Contributing